qadeerj/Movie-Recommended-System-/README.md

 This project is a Movie Recommender System built using Flask, SQLAlchemy, and The Movie Database (TMDb) API.
 The application allows users to register, log in, and receive movie recommendations based on a selected movie.
 The recommendations are generated using a content-based filtering approach.

+# Dataset
+The dataset used in this project can be obtained from https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata.
+Ensure to download the dataset and extract the required files to the project root directory.

 ## Features

 - **User Registration and Login**: Users can create an account and log in securely.